 - How to build a thermal analysis model of a product and review of electronics cooling challenges for different scenarios

 - How to solve and analyze the results in FloTHERM

 - How to extract valuable information such as airflow pattern, pressure drop and temperature distribution

-- How to optimize the design to improve critical component temperatures
+- How to optimize the design to maintain operating temperature for critical components

 - Mechanical Engineers, Design Engineers